 2. Introduce Toothpaste to the Process

-When your pet is familiar with the sponge rubbing along their teeth, add a little veterinary paste or gel on the sponge.
+When your cat is familiar with the sponge rubbing along their teeth, add a little veterinary paste or gel on the sponge.
 Award your cat if they remains calm.

 3. Use a Toothbrush